 So today, I conquered one of my fears.
 Dining alone. 😬

-It was a Friday night, I’d finished work, I wasn’t in the mood to go to the gym after suffering with a stuffy head-cold all week but I didn’t want to go straight home.
-I wanted to do something, I was peckish and the weather was nice enough to just walk around London.
+It was a Friday night, I’d finished work, I wasn’t in the mood to go to the gym after suffering with a stuffy head-cold all week but I didn’t want to go straight home either.
+I wanted to do something, I was peckish and the weather was nice enough to roam the streets of London

 The social stigma of being alone equates to being lonely which thus denotes unhappiness.
 The happiest person in the world could be alone and you would could them “sad” on first glance because of that single moment you are judging them on.